Last updated on August 10th, 2022

-Whether you have spotted signs of decay, are worried about subsidence from the roots, or are getting complaints of it causing obstruction, it’s best to take action early.
+Whether you have spotted signs of decay, seen signs of ash dieback (if you have ash trees), are worried about subsidence from the roots, or are getting complaints of it causing obstruction, it’s best to take action early.
 It may only need trimming or pruning at this stage, but an experienced tree surgeon will be able to do what’s necessary in protecting your property.

-Before you hire a tree surgeon, you’ll want to know the costs of cutting down a tree to get an idea of the budget you should earmark for the task.
+Before you hire a tree surgeon, you’ll want to know the cost to cut down down a tree to get an idea of the budget you should earmark for the task.
 Our guide below maps out the average prices associated with tree removal and other tasks such as trimming, pruning, disposal and stump removal.

 The costs in the table below are to be used as a basic guide.
 They represent costs for average tree removal which will increase the larger the tree and the more complex the task.

 |Tree removal costs - Job type||Range - Low||Range - High|

 |Large oak at height with team||£1000||£3000|

 |Medium birch tree with medium team||£500||£800|